wireseo/tp/docs/UserGuide.md

    * LumiNUS username and passwords will be stored in plaintext.

 #### 6.1.3 Notes about `Tasks`
-   * Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique ID assigned to each of them, so that there will be no 2 of the same Task ID in your Task List at any point of time.
+   * Each `Task` you create, be it `Todo`, `Event` or `Deadline`, there will be an unique Task ID assigned to each of them, so that there will be no 2 of the same ID in your Task List at any point of time.
 The Task ID is reflected as
    <br>eg. D1, E5, T21
-   * The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the Task Number, which refers to the index of the `Task` you created with respect to all the `Task` you ever created.
+   * The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the index of the `Task` you created with respect to all the `Tasks` you ever created.

 ### 6.2 Viewing help : `help`